 Understanding Seasonal Allergies

-1. What are Seasonal Allergies?
+1. What Exactly Are Seasonal Allergies?

 Seasonal allergies, often called hay fever or allergic rhinitis, occur when your immune system overreacts to allergens like pollen from trees, grasses, and weeds.
 These allergens trigger symptoms like sneezing, congestion, and itchy eyes.

-2. Common Symptoms
+2. Spotting the Symptoms

 3. Triggers to Watch Out For

-Prevention Strategies
+Prevention Strategies That Changed the Game

 1. Keep an Eye on Pollen Counts